An Analysis of Quantile Temporal-Difference Learning: Implementations of Quantile Dynamic Programming

 Here, we describe two concrete implementations of QDP, which may be of independent interest to the reader.
 Algorithm~\ref{alg:qdp-discrete} \citep{bdr2022} describes an implementation when the reward distributions are available as input to the algorithm as a list of outcomes and probabilities.

 Algorithm~\ref{alg:qdp-cont} makes use of a root-finding subroutine (such as \texttt{scipy.optimize.root\_scalar}), and can be used when the CDFs of the reward distributions are available as input, and can be queried at individual points.
 A common use case for this implementation is the case of Gaussian rewards.
 Note that the root-finding subroutine is called on a monotonic scalar function, and therefore strong guarantees can be given on the approximate solution returned when the reward CDFs of the MDP are continuous.
 Nevertheless, note that Algorithm~\ref{alg:qdp-cont} does not exactly implement the operator $\Pi^\lambda \mathcal{T}^\pi$ due to this root-finding approximation error.
+For simplicity, we present the algorithm in the case where the reward and next state in a transition are conditionally independent given the current state, though the algorithm can be straightforwardly extended to the general case, by working with CDFs of reward distributions conditioned on the next state.

-\section{Convergence of asynchronous QTD updates}
+\section{Convergence of Asynchronous QTD Updates}

 Here, we describe the key considerations in extending our analysis to a proof of convergence for asynchronous versions of QTD; our discussion follows the approach of \citet{perkins2013asynchronous}.